GRPD Community Programs

 Report to the Federal Trade Commission - (877) 438-4338 - Federal Trade Commission Website

 Prescription drug abuse is currently being reported by law enforcement agencies across the country as their greatest threat.
 In addition, unsafe disposal of prescription and over-the-counter medications is costly to the environment.

-We also participate in the DEA Drug Take Back event.
-The bi-annual National Prescription Drug Take-Back Day aims to provide a safe, convenient, and responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse of medications.
+We also participate in the DEA Drug Take-Back event.
+The bi-annual ( April, October) National Prescription Drug Take-Back Day aims to provide a safe, convenient, and responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse of medications.

-These programs not only help to protect the environment, but it can also deter the usage of prescription drugs by unintended parties.
+These programs not only help to protect the environment, but they can also deter the usage of prescription drugs by unintended parties.